 Apple Cidering–September to October, for pre-K to grade 7 (In-house only)

-Children use an old-fashioned screw press to make and sample apple cider.
+Children use an old-fashioned screw press to make apple cider.
 In the process, they learn about the colonial experience of cider making and get a glimpse of Americana pre MTV.
-Groups must bring 3-5 apples per child and a container to take home any extra cider.
+Groups must bring 3-5 apples per child.
 Also offered as an outreach program.
 Apple Cidering Teacher's Guide

 Aquatic Adventure–April to June, for pre-K to grade 2